 Marielle Cafafa is a pluralist artist.
 She finds in the practice of dance (especially African one) a powerful means of expression.
 In addition to her various artistic activities (music, dance, styling) and her educational ones (singing and conducting teaching), she maintains an intense intellectual activity by publishing articles and books devoted to the instrumental and orchestral treatment of the voice (Le chant à bouche fermée : typologie des techniques, 2012, La chanson polyphonique française au temps de Debussy, Ravel et Poulenc, L'Harmattan, 2017, De la voix à l’orchestre, to come).

 In December 2019, this unique career was rewarded with the “Overseas Talent” prize (“conductor” category) awarded to her by the Minister of French Overseas.
-She will conduct the "DEMOS Val de Sambre" Orchestra (Philharmonie de Paris) from january 2021.
+She will conduct the "DEMOS Val de Sambre" Orchestra (Philharmonie de Paris).